stephanie-jones78/learning-git-github/README.md

 git rebase -i --root
 ```
 ## Branches
-Branches let you create different versions of your code so you can play around with different versions of your code.
+Branches let you create different versions of your file(s) so you can play around with different versions of your code.
 ```
 # look at all of the branches in your repository
 git branch